 - Choose a local museum or local gallery (and multiple events can happen at different galleries or museums in the same city).

 - Get attendees – though most events are quite small.
 Start with your friends and family.
+Use social media and any other tools you like to promote your event.
+We can provide you with marketing tips and resources if you need help.

 - Share your learnings with other hosts.